ABOUT US

 Review

-After carrying out the survey, he will review the continuous or passive testing results.
+After carrying out the survey, they will review the continuous or passive testing results.

 Installation location

-From the results, he can now consider the best location to install a positive pressure unit.
+From the results, we can now consider the best location to install a positive pressure unit.

 Detailed report

-After our Radon surveyor has carried out the survey and written a report, we will present the report to the customer.
-In the report, we will provide details on the best mitigation system that will reduce Radon levels and the installation cost.
+After our Radon surveyor has carried out the survey and written a report, we will present this report to you.
+In the report, we will provide details on the best mitigation system to reduce Radon levels, and the installation cost.

-Once the customer approves the recommended system, our technician will arrive to install the system.
+Once you approve the recommended system, our technician will arrive to install the system.